• Poster

 Feb.
 5, 2024

-A large area of the southern part of the Izu Peninsula, including Nishi-Izu and Minami-Izu, is made up of submarine volcanoes and volcanic islands that erupted before Izu collided with Honshu.
-Senganmon at the end of the promenade and Mt.
-Mt.
-Eboshi, which can be seen to the right of Senganmon, are part of the "volcanic root" volcanic rock neck where the "magma passage" that once existed under an undersea volcano appeared on the ground.
-Senganmon has a tunnel Kaishokudo carved by waves in the center of the rock, and its appearance that looks like a huge gate is likened to the gate of Kumomi Sengen Jinja Shrine at the top of Mt.
-Mt.
-Eboshi, and it was called "Sengenmon", but it is called "Senganmon" because it means that "it is worth seeing is also worth Senganmon".
-It came to be called.
+A wide area of the southern Izu Peninsula, including Nishi-Izu and Minami-Izu, formed from submarine volcanoes and volcanic islands that erupted before Izu collided with the main island of Honshu.
+Senganmon, which lies at the end of a walking path, and Mt.
+Eboshi, seen to the right of Senganmon, are parts of a volcanic neck—the exposed "magma conduits" that once lay beneath submarine volcanoes.
+At Senganmon, a tunnel carved by the waves cuts through the center of the rock, forming a huge gate-like opening.
+Locals once likened this to the gate of Kumomi Sengen Shrine at the summit of Mt.
+Eboshi and called it Sengenmon, but it later became known as Senganmon, meaning it is worth a thousand kanme (an old measure of value), or "a gate worth a thousand coins."

 View More